Joyce Banda: Austerity and the presidential jet

 To cut executive expenditure Banda pledged to reduce her salary by 30 percent and ordered the disposal of a Dassault Falcon 900EX bought by her predecessor.
 The aircraft was sold to British Virgin Islands–registered Bohnox Enterprise for US $15 million in May 2013.
 Government officials said the proceeds were used to offset a defence-contract debt with Paramount Group and to finance maize and medicines, but civil-society groups criticised the barter arrangement and demanded documentation.
 A 2021 notice by Parliament’s Public Accounts Committee signalled a fresh inquiry into the transaction, although no criminal charges have been filed.

 Public reaction

 While Banda’s reforms restored donor confidence and foreign-exchange liquidity, they also imposed sharp cost-of-living increases on urban households, eroding her domestic popularity ahead of the 2014 general election.
 Analysts remain divided over the long-term benefits of the 2012 devaluation, although subsequent IMF and World Bank assessments credit the policy mix with averting a balance-of-payments crisis and laying groundwork for renewed growth.

-Presidential Initiatives
+Presidential initiatives

-President Banda has shown consistent commitment to maternal health and reproductive rights, specifically through her support of safe motherhood in Malawi.
+Banda has shown consistent commitment to maternal health and reproductive rights, specifically through her support of safe motherhood in Malawi.
 She showed her support through establishing the Presidential Initiative on Maternal Health and Safe Motherhood.
 In only two years, this Initiative showed a reduction in maternal mortality ratios from 675 deaths per 100,000 live births to 460 deaths per 100,000 live births.